drussilla/worth-kanban/README.md

 * KanbanBoard.Server.UnitTests - Backend unit tests
 * KanbanBoard.Client.UnitTests - Client unit tests
 * KanbanBoard.Server.ComponentTests - Client component tests
+* KanbanBoard.Server.IntegrationTests - Backend tests for various intergation, e.g. testing of the database layer

 To run tests simply execute in the root forlder:
 ```
 dotnet test
 ```

-_Note_: I didn't include any end-to-end, integration or performance tests since I had a limited time for this assignment.
+_Note_: I didn't include any end-to-end or performance tests since I had a limited time for this assignment but they should be considered for the production system.

 # Production